-Customer Deposits recorded a minimal 1% growth in 2022 to stand at Ksh.11.36 billion compared to Ksh.11.26 billion in 2021 this was below the average industry growth rate of 7%.
-This was as a result of the shrinking customer wallets due to the rising Inflation and the impact of the Bank's declining Capital.
-The Bank will continue with an aggressive deposit mobilization strategy for Retail, Institutional, Corporate and Public Sector markets to accelerate growth and shore up the Bank's Liquidity.
+The Group reported a 2% decline in total assets to close at Kshs 15.2 billion with growth being recorded in certain classes of assets.
+Customer deposits recorded a decline of 6% in 2023 to stand at Ksh.10.67 billion.
+This was as a result of the shrinking customer wallets due to the rising inflation and the increased competition from other investment options available in the market.
+The Bank will continue with an aggressive deposit mobilization strategy for Retail, Institutional, Corporate and Public sector markets to accelerate growth and shore up the Bank's liquidity.